-IT implementations are assumed to take place from 2025 (after the conclusion of studies referred to in A.4) until full U-space implementation in 2028.
+IT implementations are assumed to take place from 2025 (after the conclusion of studies referred to in A.3) until full U-space implementation in 2028.
 For the purpose of this CBA, the costs will be evenly spread and depreciated over period of 7 years (the depreciation period is consistent with assumptions made in other ATM related IT implementations, for example in the context of SESAR).

-The proposed cost figures are based on benchmarks from military and civilian ATM implementations.
+The proposed cost figures are based on benchmarks from military and civilian ATM implementations10.
 The actual implementation costs in the context of U-space may vary significantly for individual member states and should be reviewed by the project stakeholders.
 Costs for development, studies and implementation are assumed to come from countries with the industrial capabilities to develop and implement all new systems (France, Germany, Italy, Belgium, etc).
 An FTE (Full-Time Employment) corresponds here to a year-long work from a senior software developer from these countries and is estimated at € 70k.

-Cost of IT implementations Data exchange ATS to CISP/USSP 1 FTE for development (€ 70k) + 1 FTE for test/studies (€ 70k) + 0.5 FTE on implementation per ATS unit (€ 35k) Data exchange CISP/USSP to ATS 1 FTE for development ( $\notin$ 70k) + 1 FTE for test/studies ( $\notin$ 70k) + 0.5 FTE on implementation per ATS unit ( $\notin$ 35k) Visualisation of data CISP/USSP to ATS 1 FTE for development (€ 70k) + 1 FTE for test/studies (€ 70k) + 0.5 FTE on implementation per ATS unit (€ 35k) € 10 000 per ATS operator Mitigation of cyber security risks workstation € 1 FTE (€ 70k)
+Category Item Description Cost

+Cost of IT Data exchange ATS to CISP/USSP 1 FTE for development € 70k

+implementations 1 FTE for test/studies € 70k

+0.5 FTE on implementation € 35k per ATS unit

+Data exchange CISP/USSP 1 FTE for development € 70k

+to ATS 1 FTE for test/studies € 70k

+0.5 FTE on implementation per ATS unit € 35k

+Visualisation of data 1 FTE for development € 70k

+CISP/USSP to ATS 1 FTE for test/studies € 70k

+0.5 FTE on implementation € 35k per ATS unit

+€ 10k per ATS operator workstation

+Mitigation of cyber security risks 1 FTE € 70k

-TABLE 7: COSTS FOR IT IMPLEMENTATIONS
+TABLE 5: COSTS FOR IT IMPLEMENTATIONS

-&lt;sup>10 Cost estimates for data exchange capabilities from the SESAR Deployment Manager AF5 (SWIM implementation) were considered to inform this CBA.
-The respective Pilot Common Projects (PCP) CBA estimates the cost of data exchange capabilities (e.g. for aeronautical information exchange, meteorological information exchange, flight information exchange, cooperative network information) for civilian ANSPs with $\in$ 1-1.5 Million each per member state.
-The overall cost for the military implementation of AF5 on the other hand is estimated in the range of $\in$ 20 Million per member state.
+10 Cost estimates for data exchange capabilities from the SESAR Deployment Manager AF5 (SWIM implementation) were considered to inform this CBA.
+The respective Pilot Common Projects (PCP) CBA estimates the cost of data exchange capabilities (e.g. for aeronautical information exchange, meteorological information exchange, flight information exchange, cooperative network information) for civilian ANSPs with € 1-1.5 Million each per member state.
+The overall cost for the military implementation of AF5 on the other hand is estimated in the range of € 20 Million per member state.